shumarb/learning/sort/README.md

 Stable sort: A sorting algorithm is **stable** if the **relative order of elements with the same key value is preserved** by the algorithm.

 ## How to use this folder
-1. Ensure that your local machine contains a `Java Development Kit (JDK) version 8 or later`.
+1. If you have not cloned this repository on your local machine, follow the [instructions](https://github.com/shumarb/online-learning/tree/main/notes-and-code).
-2. Open up terminal.
+2. Open `terminal`.
-3. Identify a location to clone this repository, and navigate to this location.
-4. Clone this repository by entering `git clone git@github.com:shumarb/learning-and-hackathons.git`
-5. Navigate to the `sort` folder by entering `cd sort`.
-6. Navigate to a folder containing the sorting technique you are interested in.
+3. Navigate to a folder containing the `sorting technique` you are interested in.
 (Example: `cd selection-sort`).
-7. Compile the Java code by entering `javac sort-technique.java`.
+4. Compile the Java code by entering `javac sort-technique.java`.
 (Example: `javac SelectionSort.java`).
-8. Run the program by entering `java sort-technique`.
+5. Run the program by entering `java sort-technique`.
 (Example: `javac SelectionSort`).
-9. The program creates an array randomly.
+6. The program creates an array randomly.
 This is to validate the correctness of the algorithm in all-possible cases.
 The elements are of type `integer`.
 The number of elements range from `5 to 12`, and the value elements range from `-1000 to 1000`.
 The program displays the array before the sort, the steps of the sort technique that occur during the iteration of the array, the array after the sort, and a side-by-side comparison of the array before and after the sort.